Critical set for surface diffeomorphisms revisited: Critical points for mildly dissipative diffeomorphisms of the disk. Proof of theorem

 Let $y\in \alpha(x)$ and let $z\in \omega(y)$; on one hand it follows immediately that $z\in \alpha(x)$, on the other, we can apply lemma \ref{cu-omega} to the point $z$.

 Let us consider first the case that both center unstable of $z$ are in $\La^u$.
 Let $(n_k)$ be a sequence of positive integers such that $f^{-n_k}(x)\to z$.
-It could hold that \begin{itemize} \item[--] either there are iterates $(f^{-n_{k}}(x))$ accumulating on $z$ that are contained in the local center unstable of $z,$
+It could hold that \begin{itemize} \item[--] either there are iterates $(f^{-n_{k}}(x))$ accumulating on $z$ that are contained in the local center-unstable of $z,$

 \item[--] or there are two iterates $f^{-n_k}(x), f^{-n_{k'}}(x)$ that belong to the local stable of $z,$